Regular Expressions (RegEx): Reference Guide

 Write a regex to extract the domain name from a URL, ignoring the protocol and ‘www’ (e.g., extracting ‘example.com’ from ‘https://www.example.com/page’).

-Write a regex to match a date in the format YYYY-MM-DD (checking for valid month and day ranges).
+Write a regex to match a date in the format YYYY-MM-DD with basic month and day validation.

 Write a regex to match a time in 24-hour format (HH:MM).